wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-storm-example-topology.md

 <properties
- pageTitle="Example Apache Storm topologies on HDInsight | Windows Azure" description="A list of example Storm topologies created and tested with Apache Storm on HDInsight including basic C# and Java topologies, and working with Event Hubs." services="hdinsight" documentationCenter=""
+ pageTitle="Example Apache Storm topologies on HDInsight | Azure" description="A list of example Storm topologies created and tested with Apache Storm on HDInsight including basic C# and Java topologies, and working with Event Hubs." services="hdinsight" documentationCenter=""